apache/johnzon/src/site/markdown/index.md

 * field: to use fields model and ignore getters/setters
 * method: use getters/setters (means if you have a getter but no setter you will serialize the property but not read it)
 * strict-method (default based on Pojo convention): same as method but getters for collections are not used to write
+* both: field and method accessors are merged together

 You can use these names with setAccessModeName().